 Cisco's ASA 5500-X Firewall Product Family

-Firepower Services for ASA 5500-X Security Appliances
+Cisco's Firepower Services for ASA 5500-X Security Appliances

-Cisco's Firepower Management Center offers capabilities unavailable with Cisco's on-box Adaptive Security Device Manager tool.
-Additional capabilities include expanded context awareness, Cisco's Advanced Malware Protection with mitigation for client devices, a dashboard that provides dynamic infrastructure visualization, automated policy optimization driven by risk evaluation of threats, advanced IPS, custom application detectors for Application Visibility and Control, customized health notifications, enhanced reporting options, and application interfaces for host input and databases.
-Hardware-dependent capabilities such as clustering, stacking, switching, routing, VPN, and NAT must be handled using either the on-box ASDM or the ASA command line interface.
+Cisco's Firepower Management Center offers features unavailable with Cisco's on-device ASDM tool.
+Extra capabilities include greater context awareness, Advanced Malware Protection (AMP) with remediation for client devices, a console that offers dynamic network infrastructure visualization, automated policy optimization based on impact assessment of attacks, advanced IPS, custom application discovery for Application Visibility and Control, customized health alerts, improved reporting features, and application interfaces for host input and databases.
+Hardware-dependent options such as clustering, stacking, switching, routing, VPN, and NAT must be managed using either Cisco's ASA 5500-X on-box ASDM or the ASA 5500-X CLI.

 Cisco ASA 5500 Series Adaptive Security Appliances

-For additional information about Progent's support services for PIX 500 firewalls, visit Cisco PIX 500 firewalls configuration and debugging services.
+For additional details about Progent's consulting services for PIX 500 security appliances, go to Cisco PIX 500 firewalls integration and debugging services.

 Progent's Migration Consulting Services for Cisco Firewalls